tusen-ai/naive-ui/demo/pages/docs/theme/enUS/index.demo-entry.md

 You may not want to use only the provided components and want to write themed components.

-Naive UI provide some tools for developers to create themed components easier.
+Naive UI provides some tools for developers to create themed components easier.

 ## Demos